bakaphp/kanvas-doc/companies-branches.md

 ## Remove user from Company Branch

-The method removeUserFromBranch is used to remove a user from a company branch.
-It recieves the id of the user and the id of the company branch.
+The removeUserFromBranch method is used to remove a user from a company branch.
+It receives the id of the user and the id of the company branch.
 It returns a boolean.

 ```js
 Kanvas.companies.removeUserFromBranch(id: string, user_id: string): boolean